ckb-js/lumos/packages/indexer/README.md

 });

 eventEmitter.on("changed",  () => {
-  console.log("Something changed with script, please pull the data sources from the indexer to find it out what happend");
+  console.log("States changed with the script, please pull the data sources from the indexer to find out what happend");
 })

 ```